 (i) Delivery of 1.21 million decent work days to over 8,000 poor and vulnerable households (ii) Increased government funding of the labour based road maintenance approach that delivered over 80 days work each for 2,010 maintenance workers, and nearly £0.5m in GoN co-finance (iii) Improvements to Karnali Employment Programme (KEP) systems has helped the government deliver over 670,000 labour days in the Karnali region (iv) RAP Connect has leveraged £488,074 of investment into business benefitting 3,382 people

 This report presents findings from the second of two rounds of verification in 2017 of RAP3 reported results.
 The verification exercise was undertaken by RAP3’s independent MEL component.
 It was conducted between July-August 2017.
 The objective of the Verification Round 2 assignment was to independently verify RAP3’s reported results against one significant Disbursement Linked Indicator (DLI) - employment days.
 Resulted were verified over the period of one year: July 2016 to June 2017 in the four construction districts (Bajura, Humla, Kalikot and Mugu) which collectively generate the most employment days outputs across RAP3.

+This report covers the progress of RAP3 over the third Trimester of FY 2073-74, 16th March to 15th July 2017.
+It provides data and information relating to progress of RAP3 over the last Trimester.
 A Summary reviews the physical and financial progress of RAP at the end of the last Trimester.
-This shows cumulative physical progress at 88.5%, time elapsed at 89.13% and financial progress at 89.3%, all nicely grouped.
+This shows cumulative physical progress in relation to the programme extended period i.e. June 2019.
+The programme physical progress has reached at 81.5%, time elapsed at 68.31% and financial progress at 71.52%, all nicely grouped.
 The summary also lists activities carried out last Trimester and those planned for the next Trimester.